lr00rl/what_cd_installed/README.md

 - lftp: A sophisticated file transfer program that supports a number of network protocols.
     - `sudo apt install lftp`
     - `lftp --help` for usage
+- wmctrl: A command-line tool to interact with an X Window Manager.
+    - `sudo apt install wmctrl`
+    - `wmctrl --help` for usage

 ## Play Games